This page provides information on the schools allocated pupil premium funding over the last academic and how we have spent it.

 - Resourcing curriculum needs

-- Supporting the costs of school trips
+- Enriching experiences such as supporting the costs of school trips